 When Al Waxman died in January of 2001, Canada lost one of its more remarkable players.
 Waxman died due to complications arising out of a bypass operation.
 He had had problems with his heart before including a heart attack and angioplasty in 1987.
 He had done a lot to take control of what had been a lifelong struggle against a weight problem.
-Just four years earlier he had shed a significant part of his weight and was quoted as saying "...the main incentive (to lose weight) was I've got a lot of good work I want to do in the next number of years."
-At the time he was getting ready to take the stage at Stratford, Ontario as Willy Loman in the Arthur Miller classic, Death of a Salesman.
-"I would not have felt complete as a Canadian actor if I hadn't acted at Stratford."
+Just four years earlier he had shed a significant part of his weight and was quoted as saying “…the main incentive (to lose weight) was I’ve got a lot of good work I want to do in the next number of years.”
+At the time he was getting ready to take the stage at Stratford to star as Skylock in the 2001 production of The Merchant of Venice.
+He had memorably played Willy Loman in the 1997 Stratford revival of Death of a Salesman, and directed a production of Diary of Anne Frank at Stratford in 2000.
+“I would not have felt complete as a Canadian actor if I hadn’t acted at Stratford.”
 Acting was a passion for Al Waxman and it all began when he wandered into the darkened vault of a movie house as a young boy.

 If getting into acting was a big step, it was the first of many.
 Waxman wanted to study acting with the best and at that time the best went to London, England, or New York.
 Al did both.
 He started in New York after he scraped together $200 to study at the Playhouse Theatre where, among other things, he took lessons in dance.
 His next stop was London, England, in 1961.